RAF Coningsby: Role and operations

 RAF Coningsby's mission statement is 'To develop the future, deliver the present and commemorate the past of the Royal Air Force's combat air power.'
 The station is home to nearly 3,000 military personnel, civil servants, and contractors.
 BAE Systems Military Air Solutions, who produce the Typhoon, are also stationed on the airfield with the contract to maintain the aircraft.

 Command

-The station commander is Group Captain Matt Peterson.
-The station's Honorary Air Commandant is William, Prince of Wales.
+The station commander is Group Captain Billy Cooper.
+William, Prince of Wales served as the station's Honorary Air Commandant from 2008 till 2023.
+His wife, Catherine, took over the role in August 2023.
 The station is under the command of No. 1 Group (Air Combat).

 Typhoon operations

 The Eurofighter Typhoon FGR4 provides the RAF with a multi-role combat capability for air policing, peace support and high intensity conflict.
 RAF Coningsby is the home to three front-line Typhoon units, No. 3(F) Squadron and No. 11 Squadron as well as No. 12 Squadron which is a joint RAF/Qatar Emiri Air Force squadron.
 They are accompanied by No. 29 Squadron which is the Typhoon Operational Conversion Unit which trains new crews.